 Then is a matter of search for each one of the parameters in the list and modify or add it to match the values generated by PGTune.

-Now that we have installed a webserver and a database management system all that’s missing so we can install Nextcloud is PHP.
+Now that you’ve installed a webserver and a database management system all that’s missing so you can install Nextcloud is PHP.